Close Menu

-Startle Reflex in Babies – Causes And Treatment
+Startle Reflex or Moro Reflex in Newborns – Causes And Treatment

 moro reflex in babies

 Babies are a whiff of innocence that brings joy to the life of an adult couple.
 Observing a baby alone, indeed, brings refreshing yet new feelings to parents, although it’s sometimes not that easy.
-In fact, most parents experience a hard time balancing their domestic duties, work-life, romance, and parenthood.
+Most parents experience a hard time balancing their domestic duties, work-life, romance, and parenthood.
 Yet, babies, too, have special needs.
 They require special care, especially during the initial stages when a newborn goes through reflex conditions.
-In this article, we talk about one such reflex called the startle reflex in babies.
+In this article, we talk about one such reflex called the newborn startle reflex also known as moro reflex in babies

 In the course of your parenthood, understanding your baby’s concerns and taking care of the baby is crucial.
-Through the entire development process, you need to meet the particular needs of infants appropriately.
-Apart from diaper changing and feeding, parents need to understand the startle reflex that infants exhibit within their first few months of life.
+Throughout the entire development process, you need to meet the particular needs of infants Apart from diaper changing and feeding, parents need to understand the various kinds of newborn reflexes.

 Startle(Moro) Reflex in Babies

-However, in newborn babies, reflexes are an indication of developmental progress.
+In newborn babies, reflexes are an indication of developmental progress.
 You may notice several reflexes at certain stages of their growth.
-For instance, the rooting reflex, sucking reflex, gripping reflex, startle/Moro reflex, toe curl, and stepping.
-These are all expected at the initial stage of development and go away after a certain period of time.
+Other examples include rooting reflex, sucking reflex, gripping reflex, toe curl, and stepping reflex.
+These are all expected at the initial stage of development and go away after a certain period.

-If your baby often gets startled by a sudden movement, a loud noise, or shakes by the feel of falling — they might react distinctly.
-Arching their back, extending their legs and arms, or curling themselves up are the signs of the startle reflex.
-They might cry during this condition or not, depending upon their individual response to the startle reflex.
+If your baby often gets startled by a sudden movement, a loud noise, or shakes by the feeling of falling — they might react distinctly.
+Arching their back, extending their legs and arms, or curling themselves up are the signs of newborn startle reflex.
+They might cry during this condition or not, depending upon their response to the startle reflex.

 Triggers For Baby Startle Reflexes

-Intense light, loud noises, and sudden movements usually trigger the startle or Moro reflex within a baby.
+Intense light, loud noises, and sudden movements usually trigger the startle or moro reflex in newborns.
 Also, when a newborn suddenly moves, they can experience a startle reflex stimulus.
 Also, the sensation of falling can trigger this reflex condition.
 An infant might feel like falling down while parents pick them up or lay them down.

 Your doctor may go through a thorough post-delivery check-up to diagnose this response.
 The doctor may do a head drop test to simulate the sensation in a baby by gently lowering the baby’s head close to the body.